omer-faruq/koreader-user-patches/README.md

 ---

 ## 2-sleep-overlay.lua
+Adds two sleep screen styles:
-Blends a randomly chosen transparent PNG overlay onto the current sleep cover using files from the `sleepoverlays` folder.
-You can find samples here: https://imgur.com/a/VdqtgvM
+- **Overlay mode** covers the full screen with a randomly chosen PNG from `sleepoverlays` (samples: https://imgur.com/a/VdqtgvM).
+- **Sticker mode** picks PNG stickers from `sleepoverlay_stickers` for playful layouts.
+Sticker mode supports `corners` (stickers in each corner) and `random` (1–6 stickers placed randomly) and can be tuned with simple parameters such as maximum sticker size, minimum spacing, and how many stickers to draw.